On Decals and Pinstripes

 2. Restoring the original

 Robert Nelson provides the following method to restore gold decals on machines, using amber colored shellac.
+Warning: Shellac is very difficult to work with as it dries almost instantly.
 Shellac is a natural lacquer, secreted by an Indian tree louse (ok, you didn't ask, but this is one of those things you should know).
 Shellac can be obtained through specialized paint shops.
 The amber kind is rare.
 If you live where I live, you'll have to ask a friend in the United States to send you some.
 (Thanks, Robert!)

 For more information on Shellac, check out the producer of Bullseye shellac.